pudly/schmopera-hugo/content/articles/katya.md

 related_companies = ["scene/companies/royal-opera-house.md"]
 related_people = ["scene/people/amanda-majeski.md"]
 short_description = "It is a piece that is so clearly a microcosm of a very specific place and time.
-Director Richard Jones has chosen to set it in the mid-60s in a repressive, religious Russian community where a life of domesticity, is a woman's only option." slug = "katya" title = "Katya" youtube_url = ""
+Director Richard Jones has chosen to set it in the mid-60s in a repressive, religious Russian community where a life of domesticity, is a woman's only option." slug = "majeski-makes-sensitive-subtle-roh-debut-in-kata-kabanova" title = "Majeski makes sensitive, subtle ROH debut in Kát'a Kabanova" youtube_url = ""

 +++
-This production of Janáček’s _Kát'a Kabanová_ (1921) is the second in a cycle of four works the Royal Opera will be staging over the next two seasons.
+This production of Janáček’s [_Kát'a Kabanová_](https://www.roh.org.uk/productions/katya-kabanova-by-richard-jones) (1921) is the second in a cycle of four works the Royal Opera will be staging over the next two seasons.
 Last season, his final opera _From the House of the Dead_ (1930) was premiered in a new production directed by Krzysztof Warlikowski.

 > It was a privilege to witness a piece of art that was deeply moving and poignant, that spoke volumes in its intelligibility.